HKU-TASR/Imperio/README.md

 The MPS backend is tested on Apple M1 Max and Apple M2 Max, and the CUDA backend is tested on NVIDIA A100 GPUs.

 ### Datasets
 By default, datasets are saved in `./data`.
 FashionMNIST and CIFAR10 are supported natively by PyTorch.
 They will be downloaded automatically.
-For TinyImageNet, we need to follow the steps below to download and split the dataset.
+For TinyImageNet, if you plan to use our pretrained models, please download the dataset [[here]](https://github.com/hkucs-kachow/Imperio/releases/tag/v1.0.0).
+Otherwise, you can follow the steps below:
 1. Download the dataset from [http://cs231n.stanford.edu/tiny-imagenet-200.zip](http://cs231n.stanford.edu/tiny-imagenet-200.zip)
 2. Unzip the file and get the path
 3. Run the following command to split the dataset and copy the files to the project directory
 ```commandline
 python setup_timagenet.py --path PATH_TO_UNZIPPED_DIR
 ```

 ## Train Clean Models (No Backdoor)
 We provide scripts to train a clean classifier for each dataset.
+Pretrained models can be downloaded [[here]](https://github.com/hkucs-kachow/Imperio/releases/tag/v1.0.0).
 The default hyperparameter in the training scripts can generate a classifier with a competitive accuracy as a baseline.
 The trained models will be saved to `./checkpoints`.
 For more customized settings, you can run `python train-clean.py -h` or read the source code.
-You can skip this step and use our pretrained models (see the `Releases` page).
 * FashionMNIST (CNN)
 ```commandline
 python train-clean.py --dataset fmnist